The criminal courts

 Victims’ Rights Act 2002, ss 21-22A, 28D

 Your victim impact statement is usually presented to the judge in writing.
-However, you can ask the judge to allow some or all of it to be read aloud in court, either by the prosecutor or by you or someone else on your behalf – for example you can ask the victim adviser to stand with you in court or read it for you if you prefer.
+However, you can ask the judge to allow some or all of it to be read aloud in court, either by the prosecutor, or by you, or someone else on your behalf.
+For example, you can ask the victim adviser to stand with you in court or read it for you if you prefer.

-The judge usually must allow this if the case involves a sexual or violent offence, and in other cases the judge has a discretion to allow it.
+The judge usually has to allow this if the case involves a sexual or violent offence, and in other cases the judge has a discretion to allow it.
 The prosecutor can also ask the judge to allow some or all of the victim impact statement to be presented in some other way, such as an audio recording of you speaking.

 If you are a victim in a sexual violence case, you can also ask for the courtroom to be cleared of everyone except for certain people while your victim impact statement is read or presented to the court.